 - extreme tiredness

-Since the symptoms of an influenza infection are different from the common cold, the diagnosis can be made fairly quickly.
+Since the symptoms of an influenza infection can vary from the common cold, a diagnosis can be made fairly quickly.
+However, many symptoms of the flu are similar to respiratory infections.
+If you think you have the flu, it is important to contact your health care provider first to make an appointment.
 Your doctor will be able to tell that you have the flu if you have at least some or most of these symptoms:

 Treatment and Prevention

-- asthma and other chronic lung diseases (e.g., chronic obstructive pulmonary disease [COPD], cystic fibrosis)
+- have a lung disease (e.g., asthma, chronic obstructive pulmonary disease [COPD])

-- morbid obesity (BMI of 40 or higher)
+- have been diagnosed as suffering from morbid obesity (BMI of 40 or higher)

 The normal treatment for flu is rest and plenty of liquids.
 Treatment also includes ways to prevent spreading the flu virus, such as proper handwashing, keeping common surfaces clean, and coughing or sneezing into your arm or sleeve.

 Medications for specific symptoms can help.
 Cough suppressants can be used for cough.
-Ibuprofen or acetaminophen can be used to treat symptoms of the flu, such as aches and fever.
-Children and teenagers with flu shouldn't take acetylsalicylic acid (ASA).
+Acetylsalicylic acid* (ASA), ibuprofen, or acetaminophen can be used to treat symptoms of the flu, such as aches and fever.
+Children and teenagers with flu shouldn't take ASA or other salicylates (medications related to ASA, such as salsalate or magnesium salicylate).
 The combination of influenza and ASA is linked to Reye's syndrome, a rare but serious condition affecting the brain and liver.
 Many over-the-counter cold medications contain ASA or other salicylates.
 Ask your doctor or pharmacist about this.

-Antibiotics are not effective against viral infections like flu and the cold, but they are prescribed for complications such as pneumonia or other bacterial infections.
+Antibiotics are not effective against viral infections like flu and the cold, but they may be prescribed for complications, such as pneumonia.

-Antiviral medications oseltamivir and zanamivir are sometimes used to treat the flu.
-These medications can help shorten the duration of the flu and reduce symptoms and work best if they are taken within 48 hours of the start of symptoms.
-Antiviral medications are also used to prevent flu infection for some people after they come into close contact with a person who has the flu, such as flu-infected people who live in the same household.
-Generally, antivirals are not recommended for most people; however, they may be recommended for people at risk for flu complications.
+Antiviral medications are sometimes used to treat the flu.
+These medications can help shorten the duration of the flu and reduce symptoms if they are taken within 2 days of the start of symptoms.
+Antiviral medications are also recommended to prevent flu infection for some people.
+Antivirals can be used to prevent flu in children and adults after they come into close contact with a person who has the flu, such as flu-infected people who live in the same household.
+Generally, this is not recommended for most people; however, antivirals may be recommended for people at risk for flu complications.
+In these situations, antiviral medications should be started as soon as possible after becoming exposed to the person with the flu.
 Your doctor can decide whether you should start antiviral medications.

-Flu antibodies can prevent the flu.
-The only way to generate antibodies is to be infected or to get vaccinated.
+Flu antibodies can prevent flu.
+The only ways to generate antibodies are to be infected or to get vaccinated.
 Because the flu viruses can change from year to year, vaccination needs to be repeated every year.
-Keep in mind that all flu vaccines take 2 weeks to start providing protection, so the key is to get vaccinated early.

-You can reduce your risk of getting the flu by washing your hands regularly using soap and warm water or an alcohol-based hand sanitizer.
+You can reduce your risk of getting the flu by practicing regular hand-washing using soap and warm water or an alcohol-based hand sanitizer.
 Also, cough or sneeze into a tissue or into your sleeve.
 Dispose of the tissue right away.
 If you have flu symptoms, stay home from work or school and avoid contact with people who are at a high risk of flu complications (e.g., seniors, nursing home residents).

 All material copyright MediResource Inc. 1996 – 2021.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Influenza